2024-2025 Course Catalog

 Latin placement exam

-Students who have prior experience with Latin and who wish to begin taking Latin at Lawrence at the intermediate or advanced level should complete the online Latin placement exam via Canvas.
-Students may take the exam at any time, but should plan to do so well in advance of the term in which they expect to take their first Latin course.
-Students wishing to take this exam should contact the department chair.
+Students who have prior experience with Latin and who wish to begin taking Latin at Lawrence at the intermediate or advanced level should complete the online Latin placement exam, administered via Canvas.

 The online Latin placement exam consists of parsing/form identifications, a short sight translation passage, and grammar questions about the passage.
+It usually takes around 60 minutes to complete.

 The Classics Department will grade online Latin placement exams as they are received, and will notify students of their placement as quickly as possible.
 While each student’s language experience will be judged on a case-by-case basis, here are some general guidelines: